The Airmen's Stories - Sgt. C L M Forsyth

 Forsyth was awarded the DFM (gazetted 15th November 1942) and commissioned in December.
 He was posted to 180 Squadron at Foulsham on 5th July 1943, operating in Mitchells on daylight raids.
 He moved to Dunsfold on 11th March 1944 to join 98 Squadron, also flying Mitchells.

-On 8th May 1944 Forsyth was one of the crew in an aircraft captained by the CO, Wing Commander RFK Bell-Irving.
+On 8th May 1944 Forsyth was one of the crew in Mitchell II FW109 'D', captained by the CO, Wing Commander RFK Bell-Irving.
 After attacking the target, the Mitchell had turned for home when it was hit by anti-aircraft fire.
 The nose was blown off, the aircraft fell from 12,000 down to 7,000 feet and then banked and crashed in flames in a field at Cambron, near Abbeville.
-All aboard were killed.

 Forsyth is buried in Abbeville Cemetery, Abbeville.
 He was awarded the DFC (gazetted 12th April 1945)